 As we like to say in this land of multiple realities, there is an India for everyone.
 Help us find yours.

-India is a land that spans the breadth of human experience.
+India spans the breadth of human experience.
 It is a country of nations, a reality of myths.
 Wherever you choose to go, you will not be disappointed.

 Art reflects and transforms the society it permeates.
 Reflecting values, preserving traditions and moulding identities, the swift spirit pirouettes and lands ever so gently on a cloth canvas of culture.
 In the land of diversity that is India, you will encounter this spirit as you chase the stories of tradition of its people.
 For the artfully inclined, India hides a legion of treasures under her silk sleeve.